 dark environment, cultured vegetables are known to improve in quality the longer

-Our digestive functions naturally provide saliva and digestive enzymes to break down our food into usable nutrients, but over time eating foods low in enzymes reduces one’s own digestive enzyme reserves.
+Our digestive functions naturally provide saliva and digestive enzymes to break down our food into usable nutrients, but over time eating foods low in enzymes can impact and diminish one’s own digestive enzyme reserves.

-Raw sauerkraut is a food packed with enzymes because it is not heated or pasteurized, like some commercial brands.
-Enzyme-rich foods help you to digest your meals so you get the maximum amount of nutrition and energy out of them.
+Raw sauerkraut is a food packed with beneficial food enzymes.
+This is because it is not heated or pasteurized, like many commercial pickled foods and condiments.

 A jar of cultured vegetables is an enzyme factory and only a small amount of sauerkraut produces more than enough for the proper digestion of the foods we eat.
 It can be an especially helpful condiment for diets high in cooked foods dairy and animal proteins.